JomNum-Tech/frontend-website/README.md

 ## 📄 License

-[Specify your license here, e.g., MIT, Apache 2.0, etc.]
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 📬 Contact

-For questions or feedback, please contact the JomNum Tech team at [your-email@example.com] or open an issue in this repository.
+For questions or feedback, please contact the JomNum Tech team at [jomnumtech@example.com] or open an issue in this repository.